jamiehannaford/what-happens-when-k8s/README.md

 when the apiserver receives this Binding object, the registry deserializes the object and updates the following fields on the Pod object: it sets the NodeName to the one in the ObjectReference, it adds any relevant annotations, and sets its `PodScheduled` status condition to `True`.

-## kubelet begins container initialization
+## kubelet begins pod sync

 the next step is handled by the kubelet, which is an agent that runs on every node marked for handling workloads. the kubelet agent is responsible for listening out for new Pod manifests and deploying them as containers on the instance it's running on. it does this by checking the apiserver HTTP API every 20 seconds (this is configurable) for unscheduled pods whose NodeName matches the node the kubelet is running on.

 the kubelet pulls all of the relevant pods (i.e. those with the correct NodeName) from the server, and does a quick comparison to see if the current state is new. it then adds all update events to a sync channel and depending on the type of operation (add, update, delete) fires off the correct handler. then `syncPod` is called, which does the following:

+the kubelet will now begin to start our pod! however it doesn't really have a concept of "start this pod", all it knows about is syncing the real state of affairs with a desired state. with this in mind, it defines a [`syncPod`](https://github.com/kubernetes/kubernetes/blob/fc8bfe2d8929e11a898c4557f9323c482b5e8842/pkg/kubelet/kubelet.go#L1481) method that performs the following:

+- if the pod is being created (ours is!), it registers some startup metrics

 - generates a [PodStatus]() API object, which is responsible for indicating the state of a pod through its `phase`.
 The phase of a Pod is a simple, high-level summary of where the Pod is in its lifecycle.
 Examples include `Pending`, `Running`, `Succeeded`, `Failed` and `Unknown`.

-The phase of our pod at this time is `Pending`, because it has not be deployed as a container yet.
+    - when the PodStatus is generated, what's interesting is that a chain of PodSyncHandlers is called on the Pod.
+If any of them decide that the Pod no longer belongs there, the Pod's phase will change to v1.PodFailed and it will be evicted from the Node.

+    - the Pod Phase is determined by the status of its init and real containers.
+Since our containers have not been started yet, the containers are classed as [waiting](https://github.com/kubernetes/kubernetes/blob/fc8bfe2d8929e11a898c4557f9323c482b5e8842/pkg/kubelet/kubelet_pods.go#L1244).
+Any pod with a waiting container is considered [Pending](https://github.com/kubernetes/kubernetes/blob/fc8bfe2d8929e11a898c4557f9323c482b5e8842/pkg/kubelet/kubelet_pods.go#L1258-L1261), which is the case in our situation!

+    - the Pod condition is also dictated by the condition of its containers.
+Since none of our containers have been created by the runtime yet, it will set the PodReady condition to False](https://github.com/kubernetes/kubernetes/blob/fc8bfe2d8929e11a898c4557f9323c482b5e8842/pkg/kubelet/status/generate.go#L70-L81).

+- It will then send this PodStatus to the kubelet's status manager, which will asynchronously update the etcd record via the apiserver

 - a series of admit handlers are run to ensure the pod is allowed to be run.
 Handlers include AppArmor and enforcing `NO_NEW_PRIVS`.
 Pods denied at this stage will stay in the `Pending` state indefinitely.